ItsLeMax/ILMLib/README.md

 # ILMLib

-Adds functions for the plugins of @ItsLeMax
+Adds useful methods for minecraft plugin developers to spare time and repetitive code

 ## Purpose